XihanZhang/testgpages/index.md

 ---
-title: Diagnose Alzheimer?s Disease by Magnetic resonance imaging (MRI)
+title: Diagnose Alzheimer's Disease by Magnetic resonance imaging (MRI)
 ---

 ## Problem Statement and Motivation

-**Alzheimer?s Disease(AD)** is a chronic neurodegenerative disease that starts with neuron degeneration, which then cause large scale change in brain structure$^{1}$.
+**Alzheimer's Disease(AD)** is a chronic neurodegenerative disease that starts with neuron degeneration, which then cause large scale change in brain structure$^{1}$.
 Since volumetric and functional magnetic resonance imaging have proved to represent robust biomarkers for the evaluation of anti-Alzheimer treatments$^{2}$, we decided to diagnose AD via **magnetic resonance imaging(MRI)**.

-## Revised Project Question
+## Research Question

 Given the data sets suffer from a lot of **missing follow-up data**, we focused our main research question on building classifier models for patients? **baseline diagnosis** using patients? **brain imaging data from their first visits**, *adjusting for basic demographic information.*